 This is the beach everyone talks about.
 3 years on from my last visit, Rhossili Bay still took my breath away.
 It’s just such a vast landscape and standing looking out over the beach just blows my mind.
 Rhossili Bay has been voted in the top 4 beaches in the UK for 4 years in a row and it’s not hard to see why.

-Whether it’s for an afternoon coffee, a walk over to Worm’s Head, a long walk over the headland and back along the beach or for just a gaze and a photo – don’t miss this spot during your Swansea adventure!
+Whether it’s for an afternoon coffee, a walk over to Worm’s Head, a long walk over the headland and back along the beach or for just a gaze and a photo – don’t miss the best thing to do in Swansea!

 4. Engage in some outdoor adventure, try something new!